scverse/pertpy/docs/tutorials/index.md

 # Tutorials

 The easiest way to get familiar with pertpy is to follow along with our tutorials.
-Many are also designed to work seamlessly in Google colab.

 :::{note}
 For questions about the usage of pertpy use the [scverse discourse](https://discourse.scverse.org/).